0xP1x3L/ModMenu-Template/README.md

 .end method
 ```

-# How to bypass Pairip protections / Bypass Certificate check
+# How to bypass Pairip protections
 [Pairip Bypass](https://petruknisme.medium.com/bypassing-pairip-integrity-checks-21d7bdd4a052)

 Make a change in ```AndroidManifest.xml```: